-This book provides information on the arrangements for the payment of Medicare benefits for optometric services by optometrists who undertake to participate in the benefits arrangements and by optometrists acting on their behalf.
+This book provides information on the arrangements for the payment of Medicare benefits for optometric services by optometrists who undertake to participate in the benefit arrangements and by optometrists acting on their behalf.
 These arrangements operate under the Health Insurance Act 1973 (as amended).

-Section 1 of this book contains an outline of the arrangements for optometric benefits and notes for the guidance of participating optometrists, including addresses of the Department and Medicare Australia.
+Part 1 of this book contains an outline of the arrangements for optometric benefits and notes for the guidance of participating optometrists, including addresses of the Department and Medicare Australia.
+Further information on the Medicare Benefits Schedule can be located at the MBS Online website.

-The Schedule in Section 2 shows the item number, description of service, Schedule fee and Medicare benefit payable in respect of the optometric items.
+The Schedule in Part 2 shows the item number, description of service, Schedule fee and Medicare benefit payable in respect of the optometric items.

-Section 3 contains a copy of the Aommon Form of Undertaking@which optometrists are required to sign to participate in the arrangements.
+Part 3 contains a copy of the Common Form of Undertaking which optometrists are required to sign to participate in the arrangements.